How to Access Windows 10 Safe Mode: A Step-by-Step Guide

 - Type msconfig and press Enter or click OK.

-Step 2: Configure Safe Mode Settings
+2: Configure Safe Mode Settings

 - In the System Configuration window, navigate to the Boot tab.

-- Under Boot options, check the Safe boot box.
+- Under Boot options, check the Safe Boot box.

 - Select one of the following Safe Mode options: